egladman/rafi/README.md

 - When auto-complete is enabled `asdf install <name><TAB>` makes network calls.
 It's ofthen a laggy mess.
 - Very loose packaging standards.
 Plugin quality varies immensely.
 - Heavy reliance on external commands and pipes.
 This leads to a degraded user experience when waiting for commands/prompts to return.
+- the codepath that runs in the user's `.rc` file takes too long to return.

 ## Setup